christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 # Introduction

-The Extensible Provisioning Protocol (EPP) has manages DNS delegation data using distinct object types and extensions.
+The Extensible Provisioning Protocol (EPP) manages DNS delegation data using distinct object types and extensions.
 Host Objects {{RFC5732}} are used for nameservers (NS records) and their associated addresses (glue A/AAAA records), while DNSSEC data is handled via a separate security extension {{RFC5910}}.
 Nameserver information can be also directly attached to a domain name as a set of Host Attributes {{RFC5731}}.
 More recently, control over Time-to-Live (TTL) values was added through another extension {{RFC9803}}.

 While functional, this segmented approach creates complexity.
 The DNS landscape itself is evolving, with new transport protocols like DNS-over-HTTPS {{RFC8484}} and DNS-over-QUIC {{RFC9250}} driving the need for more sophisticated delegation information, such as the proposed DELEG record type {{I-D.draft-ietf-deleg}}.